Sandra Milliken : Associate Artist

 Artist website: http://www.sandramilliken.com.au

 Sandra Milliken (b.
 1961) is based in Brisbane, Australia.
-She holds qualifications from both Trinity College and AMEB, has Bachelor degrees in Arts and Education from the University of New England, and has a Master's degree in choral conducting from the University of Queensland.
+She holds qualifications from both Trinity College and AMEB, has Bachelor's degrees in Arts and Education from the University of New England and a Master's degree in choral conducting from the University of Queensland.

 Milliken's catalogue of compositions and arrangements has a focus on choral music, but also includes works for solo voice and solo instrumental.
 Her works are published by Sulasol (Helsinki), Gehrmans Musikförlag (Stockholm) and Edition Peters London, where she developed the concept of, and has composed the music for, the Choral Vivace series.

 Milliken has had a long involvement with choral music in a variety of roles including accompanist, performer, conductor and artistic director.
-Currently, she conducts the Sunshine Coast Oriana Choir and the Bayside Divas.
+Currently, she conducts the Bayside Divas women's choir.

 In 2001, Milliken was awarded a Churchill Fellowship that provided her with the opportunity to visit 56 choirs in England, Sweden, Finland, the United States of America and Canada, working with and observing many internationally acclaimed choral music experts.

 Since the launch of Choral Vivace, Milliken's reputation as a writer of choral music has grown significantly.
-Her works have been performed and recorded by choirs in Scandinavia, Western Europe, the United Kingdom, Canada, the USA, South and East Asia, New Zealand and Australia.
+Her works have been performed and recorded by choirs in Scandinavia, Eastern and Western Europe, the United Kingdom, Canada, the USA, south and east Asia, New Zealand and Australia.

-Milliken is in demand as an adjudicator and workshop clinician, working extensively in Australia and overseas.
+Milliken is in demand as an adjudicator and music educator, working extensively within Australia and also overseas.
 Outside of work she enjoys photography and gardening.

 |O magnum mysterium : male choir (2013)||Commissioned by Mieskuoro Laulajat (Tampere Male Choir).|